ccao-data/data-architecture/dbt/models/pinval/columns.md

 - `NULL`: The PIN is eligible for a PINVAL report.
 This should only ever be the case when `is_report_eligible` is `TRUE`, and our data integrity tests check to make sure this is true
 {% enddocs %}

-## run_id

-{% docs column_pinval_run_id %}
-Run ID for the model run associated with this card and its values.

-For PINs that are in the assessment triad for a given assessment year, this column will correspond to the final model run ID for the PIN's township in that assessment year.
-For PINs that are _not_ in the assessment triad, this column will be null.
-{% enddocs %}